weinkauf/TeXnicCenter-Manual/source/configuration.rst

 Using the output wizard
 ^^^^^^^^^^^^^^^^^^^^^^^

-At first the Wizard will look for an installed MiKTeX distribution.
-If MiKTeX is found on the system, the Wizard asks for permission to configure TeXnicCenter accordingly or to use another distribution.
+At first the Wizard will look for an installed LaTeX distribution.
+If either MiKTeX or TeX Live is found the Wizard asks for permission to configure TeXnicCenter accordingly or to use another distribution.

-To configure TeXnicCenter to use MiKTeX, the Wizard will perform the following
+To configure TeXnicCenter to use MiKTeX the wizard will perform the following
 steps:

 1. It will look for the TeX compiler.
 If no compiler can be found, the path to